 - Please do not upload a bibliography to the Publications List section.
 The department will upload a list generated from CEE’s publication database.
 Faculty can update their master bibliography by sending an email to Leori with PDF copies of new publications.

 - AP Bears allows faculty to upload a Diversity statement, which provides context and evidence of impact or effectiveness towards a fuller understanding of contributions that promote diversity and equal opportunity.
 Diversity statements are optional and will not adversely affect your advancement if you choose not to engage in the opportunity.
-More information about diversity statements can be found here.
+More information about diversity statements can be on the Achievement Section Overview page of the AP Bears site.

 Coming up for Review?
 Please also keep in mind the following additional information: